Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/endpoint-dlp-getting-started.md

 <!--## Onboarding Windows 10 and Windows 11 devices into device management

 You must enable device monitoring and onboard your endpoints before you can monitor and protect sensitive items on a device.
-Both of these actions are done in the Microsoft 365 Compliance portal.
+Both of these actions are done in the Microsoft Purview compliance portal.

 When you want to onboard devices that haven't been onboarded yet, you'll download the appropriate script and deploy it to those devices.
 Follow the [Onboarding devices procedure](endpoint-dlp-getting-started.md#onboarding-devices).